sumitasok/kubernetes-learning/README.md

 How to make sure only changed data is send across network like applying a diff patch.

-[] setup pre-commit hooks for analysing code quality.
+[DONE] setup pre-commit hooks for analysing code quality.

 ### Install Pre-commit for code analysis